lucasrodriguex/fastify-rest-api-template/README.md

 Healthcheck: health check endpoint is `/health`, feel free to change if you need to validade some dependency

+Swagger: you can access auto generate swagger in `/` route of application.
+Feel free to customize Swagger, more details [here](https://github.com/fastify/fastify-swagger)

 Dockerfile with distroless image and docker-compose file so you can easily run in any cloud provider

 API default PORT is 3000, you can change setting env var API_PORT to other.